zhou-l/QEnsembleConVis/README.md

 # Introduction
 This is an adaptation of the original author's code to Visual Studio.

-The code base of the original author's: https://github.com/ZhangMingdong/EnConVis.
+The code base of the original author's is here: https://github.com/ZhangMingdong/EnConVis.

 The original code is an implementation of the paper: